ThePaganLord/support-ticket/README.md

 Demo Login: demo@email.com
 Demo Password: Demo123!

-The vendor file is proving to be difficult to load due to it including 8868 items
+The vendor file is proving to be difficult to load due to it including 8868 items.
+As a work-around, I have zipped this folder so it will need to be unzipped should the repo be cloned.